AdmiralWall/universal_robot/README.md

 ___Usage with Gazebo Simulation___
-There are launch files available to bringup a simulated robot - either UR5 or UR10.
-In the following the commands for the UR5 are given.
-For the UR10, simply replace the prefix accordingly.

 Don't forget to source the correct setup shell files and use a new terminal for each command!

 To bring up the simulated robot in Gazebo, run: